Most Popular Back Pain Articles

 Yoga may be an effective strategy for alleviating back pain by making people more aware of how they move their bodies.
 The benefits of yoga were proven in a study of more than 100 adults with lower back pain.
 After taking weekly yoga classes for 12 weeks, the participants, who were between ages 20 to 64, experienced improvement in their body function and a reduced need for pain medication.
 At the end of the study, only 21 percent of the patients who take the yoga class were taking pain medication, down from almost 60 percent at the start.

 Getting a massage is another simple strategy I recommend to help ease not only your back pain (and other types of pain), but anxiety as well.
 Massage offers real health benefits that are being recognized even by conventional hospitals, making it a standard therapy for surgery patients.
 Massage releases endorphins that help induce relaxation, relieve pain, and reduce levels of stress chemicals, such as cortisol and noradrenaline.
 It also reverses the damaging effects of stress by slowing your heart rate, respiration, and metabolism and lowering raised blood pressure.
-Massage can:

 |Ease your tense and knotted muscles and stiff joints, improving mobility and flexibility